HTTP status codes: Get it right or lose revenue

 The first thing you’ll see is your lovingly crafted page title and description change across your big money terms, transforming into a GO AWAY sign stating “Our website is currently offline, please come back later”.
 Even a #1 ranking for [mobile phones] won’t get many click-throughs on a message like that.

 It gets even worse if your site is under maintenance for hours at a time, as the next “kiss of death” will come from search engines re-calculating the relevance of your new on-page factors.
-No matter how much authority your site has, the absence of your big ticket keywords on the maintenance page will result in significant ranking drops or even complete removal under the Googlebomb filter.
+No matter how much authority your site has, the absence of your big-ticket keywords on the maintenance page will result in significant ranking drops or even complete removal under the Googlebomb filter.

 Example code: